 Paleo Whole30 Potato Soup

-Paleo Whole30 Potato Soup recipe.
-A dairy-free, Paleo, Whole30 compliant creamy potato soup recipe that is filled with chunks of potato, bone broth, and bacon.
+This Paleo Whole30 Potato Soup recipe is a dairy-free creamy potato soup recipe that is filled with chunks of potato, bone broth, and bacon.
 It is so yummy, you’d never know that it is made without dairy.
 It’s wonderful on a cold day!

 Is there anything more comforting than a creamy potato soup that is topped with chives and bacon crumbles?!